Generic selectors

 Fasting When Others Are Sick or in Trials

-PSALM 35:13 But when they were sick, my clothing was sackcloth; I humbled my soul with fasting
+PSALM 35:13 But as for me, when they were sick, my clothing was sackcloth; I humbled myself with fasting

 On the other hand, most have deep empathy for a child who is suffering even if we do not know the child or the family.
 Nevertheless, the family of an afflicted child is affected more than most of us will ever know.
 It is a time they can fast for God’s mercy and intercession, as was the case of David fasting for the life of his child with Bathsheba:

-2 SAMUEL 12:15-16, 21-23 … And the LORD struck the child that Uriah’s wife bore to David, and it was very sick.
-16 And David prayed to God for the child.
-Then David fasted and went in and lay all night upon the earth.
-17 And the elders of his house rose up toward him to raise him up from the earth.
-But he would not, neither did he eat bread with them.
+2 SAMUEL 12:15-17 … And the LORD struck the child that Uriah’s wife bore to David, and it became ill.
+16 David therefore pleaded with God for the child, and David fasted and went in and lay all night on the ground.
+17 So the elders of his house arose and went to him, to raise him up from the ground.
+But he would not, nor did he eat food with them.

 Fasting For God’s Protection & Help